Case 37 – Long-Standing Breathing Restriction Associated With Rib Dysfunction

 - 1 min read

-A female client in her forties initially presented with non-specific lower back discomfort.
-During history taking, her speech pattern and pacing suggested possible breathing restriction.
-On further discussion, she reported difficulty achieving smooth, unrestricted breathing for over three decades, beginning in childhood.
-This had never been formally identified or addressed and had significantly limited her ability to participate in higher-intensity physical activity, leading her to rely primarily on low-demand or static exercise.
+A female client in her forties presented with non-specific lower back discomfort.
+During history-taking, her speech pattern and pacing suggested possible breathing restriction.
+On further discussion, she disclosed that she had experienced difficulty achieving smooth, unrestricted breathing for over three decades, beginning in childhood.
+This had never been formally identified or addressed, and had significantly limited her ability to participate in higher-intensity physical activity — leading her to rely primarily on low-demand or static exercise.

-This case highlights how a seemingly minor mechanical restriction can persist unnoticed for many years and significantly influence movement behaviour, activity tolerance, and lifestyle choices.
+This case illustrates how a localised mechanical restriction — present for many years and never formally identified — can significantly influence movement behaviour, activity tolerance, and lifestyle choices.
+Thorough history-taking and comprehensive movement assessment, including breathing mechanics, can identify contributing factors that may otherwise remain unaddressed.

 Clinical Practice: Heal Young Massage